chrometab/autogroup/README.md

 Super simple **Google Chrome Extension** that uses [chrome.tabs API](https://developer.chrome.com/docs/extensions/reference/tabs) to group tabs automatically

-## Usage:
+## Usage

 To open links from current tab in new group press `Alt+N`.
-Press again to continue openning in current group.
+Press again to continue opening in current group.

 You can change this shortcut in settings:
 >`chrome://extensions/shortcuts`

-## Installation:
+## Installation

 * Clone this repo
 * Go to `chrome://extensions/`